ClarissaPereira/Finding-Ori/README.md

 # Finding-Ori
-A repository of Python solutions to the code challenges from Bioinformatics Algorithms (Stepik)
+A repository of Python solutions to the code challenges from Unit 1 of Bioinformatics Algorithms (Stepik)